-Russ Ramsey is the author of Behold the Lamb of God and Behold the King of Glory.
-He writes regularly for The Rabbit Room and blogs at Russ-Ramsey.com.
+Russ Ramsey is the author of Behold the Lamb of God and Behold the King of Glory, and Struck.
+He is the managing editor for He Reads Truth, a pastor at Christ Presbyterian Church in Nashville, and blogs at Russ-Ramsey.com.
 Stories are passion of Russ’s, especially the grand story of scripture, and he tells them well in all his writing.
-He serves as a pastor at Midtown Fellowship in Nashville, TN.

 In a word, permission.
 The statement and its context, spoken by a man who believed but had not yet seen Jesus heal his tormented son, is a cry that wells up in me.
 This statement finds itself on a short list of canonized prayers that give those who are hurting, confused, blind, or otherwise struggling to cry out to God without any pretense of having to prove our worth.
 Others in this list would be the Psalmist who asks God in prayer why he seems to be sleeping, or the King who stretches out untiring hands in the night and receives from God only silence.
 Knowing these statements remain in the canon of Scripture, and are not condemned, but offered to God’s people as permissible things we can say to God goes a long way in keeping me honest before him.